 What Electronics Engineering Technology Majors Need to Know

-O*NET surveyed people in occupations related to electrical technology and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to electrical technology were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Electrical Technology Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.